Peleka/TodoList/README.md

-You can see this project here https://Peleka.github.io/TodoList
+You can view this project https://Peleka.github.io/TodoList